Use leftover kitchen scraps to regrow certain vegetables with just a little tray of water and a spot near the window.

-You can also save the seeds from lemons, apples, cherries, nectarines, peppers (both hot and sweet), peaches, pumpkins, tomatoes, and plums to grow your own fruits and veggies!
-Before you know it, you could be growing most of your produce!
+You can also save the seeds from lemons, apples, cherries, nectarines, peppers, peaches, pumpkins, tomatoes, and plums to grow your own fruits and vegetables!

 9 Best Herbs and Vegetable You Can Grow Indoors in Water.
 Balcony Garden Web.
 Retrieved from https://balconygardenweb.com/best-herbs-and-vegetable-you-can-grow-indoors-in-water/